 Businesses of all sizes are susceptible to unforeseen events and situations which can affect their financial health, professional image and day-to-day operations – from natural disasters to data theft.
-That’s why implementing an effective continuity plan is crucial in securing assets, managing a crisis and making sure the business is able to continue moving forward.
+Because of this, implementing an effective continuity plan is crucial in securing assets, managing crises and making sure the business can continue moving forward.

 Here, we offer practical guidance on how small and growing businesses can create and implement an effective contingency plan, helping them protect their physical and professional assets.